MatthAmoros/EtherTrack/README.md

 Travis CI + JSHint status : ![alt text](https://api.travis-ci.org/SunPaz/EtherTrack.svg?branch=master)

+## Main goal
+This project's goal is mainly to present a concrete example of an off-chain (Firebase) and in-chain (contracts) dynamic content management.

 ## What is traceability ?
 Identify, follow and authenticate a product throught its whole life cycle.